 She was one of three sisters, either the eldest or the second.
 There were either no brothers, or none that survived their father.
 Isabel was the last of the Wakes of Dowlish.

 The Wakes were a landed family, and gave their name to Ebbesbourne Wake in Wiltshire and Stoke Wake in Dorset.
 It is possible that they were related to the family descended from Hereward the Wake, an Englishman who rebelled against the Norman occupation, though this link cannot be proved.

-Isabel is thought to have been born in the early years of the 14th century.
-Her family must still have been reeling from the shock of the murder of her grandfather, Ralph Wake, plotted by her grandmother Alice.
+When Isabel was born her family must still have been reeling from the shock of the murder of her grandfather, Ralph Wake, plotted by her grandmother Alice only 15 years earlier .
 Alice was tried and sentenced to death by burning in 1303-4.

 Isabel Wake is recorded as granting land at Chibley in Somerset.